Guyana Food Guide

 Black Cake

-Black Cake is a rich, dark fruitcake traditionally served during holidays and special occasions.
-It's made with dried fruits soaked in rum or wine for several weeks, giving it a deep, complex flavor.
-The cake is also made with spices like cinnamon, cloves, and nutmeg.
-Black Cake is a decadent treat, often enjoyed with a glass of sorrel drink.
+Black Cake is a dark, dense fruitcake served at holidays and special occasions.
+Dried fruit soaked in rum or wine for weeks gives it depth, and cinnamon, cloves, and nutmeg round it out.
+It's an indulgent slice, often eaten with a glass of sorrel drink.

 Pine Tart

-Pine Tart is a sweet pastry filled with pineapple jam.
-The pastry is made with flour, butter, and sugar, and the filling is made with fresh or canned pineapple, sugar, and spices.
-Pine Tarts are a popular snack or dessert, often enjoyed with tea or coffee.
-They can be found at bakeries and street food stalls throughout Guyana.
+Pine Tart is a sweet pastry with a pineapple jam filling.
+The pastry is flour, butter, and sugar; the filling is fresh or canned pineapple cooked with sugar and spices.
+It's a snack or dessert, good with tea or coffee, and you'll find it at bakeries and street stalls throughout Guyana.

 Traditional Beverages